arseeeeN/dotfiles/README.md

 There are a couple ways to add additional LSPs and DAPs to the config:

-- Add them to use install list and let [nvim-lspconfig](https://github.com/neovim/nvim-lspconfig) do the configuration work for you.
+- Add them to the install list and let [nvim-lspconfig](https://github.com/neovim/nvim-lspconfig) do the configuration work for you.
 You can also override those defaults in the configuration object of the install list.
 - Do the step above but also use a dedicated plugin for the LSP/DAP to get its full feature set (e.g. [nvim-jdtls](https://github.com/mfussenegger/nvim-jdtls) or [rust-tools](https://github.com/simrat39/rust-tools.nvim)).
 You often times need to add a custom hook for these things, so that nvim-lspconfig knows that something else is taking care of the LSP or DAP startup.

-Generally speaking the LSPs ecosystem is a lot looser and needs more works to get functioning.
-DAPs are mostly quite straightforward (albeit not yet that mature in Neovim), because of VSCode pioneering and standardizing the way they are used.
+Generally speaking the LSPs ecosystem is a lot looser and needs more work to get functioning.
+DAPs are mostly quite straightforward (albeit not yet that mature in Neovim), because of VSCode standardizing the way they are used.

 ## Other stuff

 Nushell is great, sometimes a bit buggy as it's still quite new but I take that any day of the week over writing bash scripts.
 For instructions on how to use it, their [website](https://www.nushell.sh/) has decent documentation.

-The tool is use the most outside of all the things mentioned above is `z` or [zoxide](https://github.com/ajeetdsouza/zoxide).
+The tool I use the most outside of all the things mentioned above is `z` or [zoxide](https://github.com/ajeetdsouza/zoxide).
 If you are still using `cd` to navigate through your whole file system then ~I am very sorry for you~ I advise you to check out zoxide or similar directory navigators (e.g. [autojump](https://github.com/wting/autojump), [bashmarks](https://github.com/huyng/bashmarks)).